-The Surface Transportation Project Delivery Program, codified at 23 U.S.C.
-327, commonly known as the NEPA

-Assignment Program, allows a State to assume FHWA's environmental responsibilities for review, consultation, and compliance for Federal highway projects.
+The Surface Transportation Project Delivery Program, codified at 23 Ú.S.C.
+327, commonly known as the NEPA Assignment Program, allows a State to assume FHWA's responsibilities for environmental review, consultation, and compliance for Federal highway projects.
 When a State assumes these Federal responsibilities, the State becomes solely liable for carrying out the responsibilities it has assumed, in lieu of FHWA.
-The DOT&PF published its application for NEPA assumption on May 1, 2016, and made it available for public comment for 30 days.
+The DOT&PF published its application for NEPA assignment on May 1, 2016, and made it available for public comment for 30 days.
 After considering public comments, DOT&PF submitted its application to FHWA on July 12, 2016.
-The application served as the basis for developing a memorandum of understanding (MOU) that identified the responsibilities and obligations that the DOT&PF would assume.
-The FHWA published a notice of the draft MOU in the Federal Register on August 25, 2017, with a 30-day comment period to solicit the views of the public and Federal agencies.
+The application served as the basis for developing a memorandum of understanding (MOU) that identified the responsibilities and obligations that DOT&PF would assume.
+The FHWA published a notice of the draft MOU in the Federal Register on August 25, 2017 (82 FR 40625), with a 30-day comment period to solicit the views of the public and Federal Agencies.
 After the close of the comment period, FHWA and DOT&PF considered comments and proceeded to execute the MOU.
 Effective November 13, 2017, DOT&PF assumed FHWA's responsibilities under NEPA, and the responsibilities for NEPA-related Federal environmental laws described in the MOU.

 Section 327(g) of title 23, U.S.C., requires the Secretary to conduct annual audits to ensure compliance with the MOU during each of the first 4 years of State participation and, after the fourth year, monitor compliance.
-The FHWA must make the results of each audit available for public comment.
-The second audit report of DOT&PF compliance was finalized on February 25, 2020.
-This notice announces the availability of the third audit report for DOT&PF and solicits public comment on same.
+FHWA must make the results of each audit available for public comment.
+FHWA published a notice in the Federal Register for a draft audit report on December 7, 2020 (85 FR 78914), soliciting comments for 30 days pursuant to 23 U.S.C.
+327(g).
+FHWA received comments on the draft audit report from the American Road & Transportation Builders Association (ARTBA).
+The ARTBA's comments were supportive of the Surface Transportation Project Delivery Program and did not relate specifically to the audit.
+The team has considered these comments in finalizing this audit report.
+This notice makes available the final audit report of DOT&PF's third audit under the program.
+The final audit report is available for download at www.regulations.gov under [FHWA Docket No. FHWA-2020-0014].

-Authority: Section 1313 of Public Law 112-141; Section 6005 of Public Law 109-59; 23 U.S.C.
-327; 23 CFR 773.
+Authority: Section 1313 of Public Law 112-141; Section 6005 of Public Law 109-59; 23 U.S.C 327; 23 CFR part 773.